ss00831/milestone3/README.md

 2. Usability Test
 - All functional test cases (68 items): All pass
-- Input data test cases (47 items): All pass
+- Input data test cases (47 items) + delete password test (15 cases): All pass +) 07/30/2020: Due to take away the password field in editrecipe.html (edit_recipe), the test cases have reduced.
-+) 07/30/2020: Due to take away the password field in editrecipe.html (edit_recipe), the test cases have reduced.
++) 08/04/2020: Added the 15 cases for deletion test

 3. Responsive & Browser Test
 - Pass condition :